Fires

 Fire Risk: Low

-Campfires, bonfires, fireworks, charcoal BBQs, outdoor candles and lanterns, Tiki torches, propane fire pits, chimineas and the burning of leaves or brush, and propane BBQs for cooking are permitted.
+Campfires, bonfires, fireworks, outdoor candles and lanterns, Tiki torches, propane fire pits, chimineas and the burning of leaves or brush are permitted at any time.
+Propane and charcoal BBQs are permitted for food preparation.

 Forest Fires